dpluong/chip-8/docs/PROJECT DOCUMENT.md

 Release 2/3:

 Release 2: (Product Delivery Feb 27, 2019) (Planned Product Completion by Mar 25, 2019):
+- Visualizer (Partial)
+- Allows user to debug CHIP 8 programs
+- Users will be able to see the registers, memory... of the CHIP 8 program

 Release 3: (Product Delivery Mar 13, 2019) (Planned Product Completion by Mar 11, 2019):